axone-protocol/docs/docs/whitepaper/okp4-blockchain-architecture/canonical-services.md

 ## Wasm

 `wasm` is a module plugable into the [Cosmos SDK](https://cosmos.network), provided by the [CosmWasm](https://docs.cosmwasm.com) project, that enables the OKP4 blockchain to provide a smart contracting platform through which the functionalities of the OKP4 blockchain is implemented, operated.

+## CosmWasm Plus

+The [CosmWasm Plus](https://github.com/CosmWasm/cw-plus) repository is a collection of specification and contracts within [CosmWasm](https://docs.cosmwasm.com) virtual machine.

+In the context of the OKP4 blockchain, the following smart contracts (and/or specifications) are considered (non exhaustive and subject to evolve):

+- `cw20-base`: A smart contract (compliant with [cw20](https://crates.io/crates/cw20) specification) implementing a standard API for tokens, with the following functionalities: transfer tokens from one account to another, get the current token balance of an account, get the total supply of the token available on the network...

+- `cw20-atomic-swap`: A smart contract (compliant with [cw20](https://crates.io/crates/cw20) specification) implementing atomic swaps for both native and `cw20` tokens.

+- `cw20-staking`:  A smart contract (compliant with [cw20](https://crates.io/crates/cw20) specification) provides staking derivatives.

+- `cw3-multisig`: A smart contract (compliant with [cw3](https://crates.io/crates/cw3) specification) for multiSig/voting.

+- `cw4-group`: A smart contract (compliant with [cw4](https://crates.io/crates/cw4) specification) for storing group membership, which can be combined with `cw3` multisigs.